GLOBAL CHANGE THEME: GAS METABOLISM

 Trace gas scavenging

 Microorganisms control the composition of our atmosphere.
-They consume and produce various climate-relevant atmospheric trace gases through metabolic processes.
-For example, soil bacteria consume three quarters of the 1014 grams of hydrogen taken up from the atmosphere each year — they scavenge this gas using high-affinity metalloenzymes and use it as a reserve energy source in their dormant state.
-Other microorganisms regulate the levels of methane, carbon monoxide, and carbon dioxide in the atmosphere.
+They consume and produce various climate-relevant trace gases through metabolic processes.
+For example, soil bacteria consume over 300 million tonnes of hydrogen and carbon monoxide from the atmosphere each year — they scavenge these gas using high-affinity metalloenzymes and use them as alternative energy sources for persistence.
+Other microorganisms regulate the levels of methane and carbon dioxide in the atmosphere.

 We have collected evidence that scavenging of atmospheric trace gases is widespread among microorganisms.
 We are now performing interdisciplinary studies to better understand the biochemical basis, physiological role, and ecological significance of trace gas scavenging and other gas-cycling processes.
 The knowledge is being used to help predict and mitigate greenhouse gas emissions.